d2l-ai/d2l-en/chapter_natural-language-processing/natural-language-inference-and-dataset.md

 such as a set of sentiment polarities.
-However, when there is a need to decide whether one sentence can be inferred form another, or eliminate redundancy by identifying sentences that are semantically equivalent, the capability of analyzing one text sequence seems rather insufficient.
+However, when there is a need to decide whether one sentence can be inferred form another, or eliminate redundancy by identifying sentences that are semantically equivalent, knowing how to classify one text sequence is insufficient.
 Instead, we need to be able to reason over pairs of text sequences.